edesmontils/Linked-Data-Query-Profiler/README.md

 ```

-Then, lfd-client command line allows to specify the SWEEP server (with '-s').
+Then, ldf-client command line allows to specify the SWEEP server (with '-s').
 Next, apply next modifications to ./lib/sparql/SparqlIterator.js :
 ```nodejs
 ...